Kermanshah: Modern history

-Occupied by the Imperial Russian army in 1914, followed by the Ottoman Army in 1915 during World War I, it was evacuated in 1917 when the British forces arrived there to expel the Ottomans.
-Kermanshah played an important role in the Iranian Constitutional Revolution during the Qajar dynasty period and the Republic Movement in Pahlavi dynasty period.
+Occupied by the Imperial Russian Army in 1914, followed by the Ottoman Army in 1915 during World War I, it was evacuated in 1917 when the British forces arrived there to expel the Ottomans.
+Kermanshah played an important role in the Iranian Constitutional Revolution during the late Qajar era and the Republic Movement in the Pahlavi era.
 The city was harshly damaged during the Iran–Iraq War in 1980 to 1988, and although it was rebuilt, it has not yet fully recovered.

+On 3 January 2026, during the 2025–2026 Iranian protests and 2026 Iran massacres, Reza Ghanbari, a 17-year-old Kurdish minor, was killed during protests in the Jafarabad neighborhood of Kermanshah.
+Security authorities reportedly pressured the family to describe Ghanbari as affiliated with the Basij and to attribute his death to protesters, which the family declined.
+On 8 January, five protesters were killed by gunfire by government security forces and ten members of the Kermanshah Nabi Akram Corps were killed in Kermanshah.